Mp3-Automated-Tag-Editor/.github/profile/README.md

 	- [ ] - [Discuss] Deployment Plan for Azure
 	- [ ] - [Discuss] Design Process Flow Diagram for Backend Architecture, Frontend Process Flow, Overall Architecture, Overall Process Flow Diagram for CLI and GUI
 	- [ ] - [Discuss] Give Roadmap Tags for all these to-do's
+ 	- [ ] - [Discuss] Stream functionality - How to go about implementing this

+### Mp3 Flutter App
+* General
+	- [ ] - Find a good base app to fork and continue development for the stream feature.